ikhanhmai/the-mindfulness-bell/README.md

 ### Why Random Times?

-The magic is in the randomness.
 When bells come at unexpected times, they catch you in the middle of real life - rushing through emails, stuck in traffic, scrolling mindlessly.
 These surprise moments are when mindfulness matters most.

 > "Between stimulus and response, there is a space.
 In that space is our power to choose our response." - Viktor Frankl